Maldon

-Maldon (/ˈmɔːldən/, locally /ˈmɒldən/) is a town and civil parish on the Blackwater estuary in Essex, England.
+Maldon (/ˈmɔːldən/, locally /ˈmɒldən/) is a town and civil parish on the Blackwater Estuary in Essex, England.
 It is the seat of the Maldon District and starting point of the Chelmer and Blackwater Navigation.
 It is known for Maldon Sea Salt which is produced in the area.
+At the 2021 census the parish had a population of 14,938, and the Maldon built up area as defined by the Office for National Statistics, which extends beyond the parish boundary to also take in Heybridge to the north, had a population of 23,380.

 History

 Early and medieval history

 The place-name Maldon is first attested in 913 in the Anglo-Saxon Chronicle, where it appears as Maeldun.
-Maldon's name comes from mǣl meaning 'monument or cross' and dūn meaning 'hill', so translates as 'monument hill'.
+Maldon's name comes from mǣl, meaning 'monument or cross', and dūn meaning 'hill', so translates as 'monument hill'.
 East Saxons settled the area in the 5th century and the area to the south is still known as the Dengie Peninsula after the Dæningas.
 It became a significant Saxon port with a hythe or quayside and artisan quarters.
+Recent scholarship has linked it to Haegelisdun, the site of the death of Edmund the Martyr at the hands of the Great Heathen Army.

 Evidence of imported pottery from this period has been found in archaeological digs.
 From 958 there was a royal mint issuing coins for the late Anglo-Saxon and early Norman kings.

 It was one of the only two towns in Essex (Colchester was the other), and King Edward the Elder is thought to have lived here while combating the Danish settlers who had overrun North Essex and parts of East Anglia.
 A Viking raid was beaten off in 924, but in another raid in 991 the defenders were defeated in the Battle of Maldon and the Vikings received tribute but apparently did not attempt to sack the town.
 It became the subject of the celebrated Old English poem "The Battle of Maldon".
-The battle is commemorated by a window in St Mary's Church and by a statue on the quayside of the slain Saxon warrior Byrhtnoth.
+The battle is commemorated by a window in St Mary's Church and by a statue at the end of the Maldon Promenade Walk (facing the battle site of Northey Island and the Causeway) of the slain Saxon warrior Byrhtnoth.